 - If possible, try to find out what sort of battery your child swallowed but do not delay taking them to hospital if you cannot immediately see what they have swallowed.

 Sometimes, symptoms of swallowing a button battery do not become immediately obvious.
 Children may have breathing difficulties or be generally unwell.
 If the swallowed button battery starts to cause problems, children may cough up or vomit blood.
 Batteries inserted into the nose or ear can also cause problems, such as nose bleeds or bleeding from the ear.

 What will happen in hospital?

 The doctors in the A&E department will usually x-ray your child to locate the button battery and estimate its size.
-Your local hospital may try to remove the battery by passing an endoscope – a thin flexible plastic tube with a light and camera on the end – down your child’s throat to try to grasp the battery and pull it up.
-This will usually be carried out while your child is under general anaesthetic.
+The local hospital may try to remove the battery by passing an endoscope – a thin flexible plastic tube with a light and camera on the end – down the child’s throat to try to grasp the battery and pull it up.
+This will usually be carried out while the child is under general anaesthetic.

 What happens next?

 The button battery may have caused significant damage to the lining of the child’s oesophagus (foodpipe) – in some cases it may have burned through the oesophagus completely to form a hole.
 This may create a passage (fistula) between the oesophagus and the trachea (windpipe).
 It may also have damaged the vocal cords.
 It may have burned through the blood vessels in the chest area, including the aorta (main blood vessel leading from the heart).